csf-dev/agiil/Agiil.QueryLanguage.Antlr/README.md

 tool, it is skipped in `RELEASE` builds.
 You may find the generated Java helpful when developing the grammar, as the grun utility provides immediate feedback about how an input has been tokenized and parsed.

-## Generated code
-The directories `Generated_XXX` contain the output of the code generation.
-There is nothing developer-editable in here, it is all created automatically by the ANTLR tool and the grammar file.